FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/sfs_turbos.md

 * `subnet_id` - The ID of the VPC Subnet to which the SFS turbo belongs.

 * `security_group_id` - The ID of the security group to which the SFS turbo belongs.

+* `enterprise_project_id` - The enterprise project id to which the SFS turbo belongs.